jsguy/kotools/readme.md

 		ko.applyBindings(viewmodel);
 	</script>

-The full name will show as "John Smith"; this is usually not possible with plain KnockoutJS
+The full name will show as "John Smith"; this kind of initilisation is not possible with plain KnockoutJS

 ## License